toffeepay/docs/docs/refunds.md

 ## Refund Statuses

+Refunds can have the following statuses:

-- `pending`: Refund is being processed
+- `pending`: Refund created but not yet processed
-- `succeeded`: Refund has been successfully processed
+- `succeeded`: Refund has been successfully processed and funds returned
 - `failed`: Refund failed (e.g., insufficient funds, payment method issues)
-- `cancelled`: Refund was cancelled
+- `cancelled`: Refund was cancelled before completion

+**Status Flow:**
+1. Refund starts as `pending`
+2. Refund resolves to either `succeeded`, `failed`, or `cancelled`

+### Timestamp Fields

+Refunds include relevant timestamp fields based on their final status:

+- `created_at`: When the refund was initiated
+- `succeeded_at`: When the refund completed successfully (if applicable)
+- `failed_at`: When the refund failed (if applicable)
+- `cancelled_at`: When the refund was cancelled (if applicable)

 ---